-What kind of legal representation you choose to have in the courtroom can mean the difference between a conviction and walking free, so it pays to be informed.
-In general, you have three options: using a court-appointed lawyer (if you qualify), hiring a private lawyer or acting as your own counsel.
+What kind of legal representation you choose to have in the courtroom can mean the difference between a conviction and walk free, so it pays to be informed.
+In general, you have three options: using a court-appointed lawyer (if you qualify), hiring a private lawyer, or acting as your own counsel.

 However, that volume is also their downfall.
 Because public defenders are trying to keep so many cases straight at the same time, the amount of attention and dedication they can devote to your particular case is usually small.
 They also lack ready access to outside resources that private attorneys have, such as expert witnesses and third-party investigators.

 Bringing a private attorney on board in is the most common choice, and with good reason.
 Private attorneys can pick and choose their cases, which means that they will have more time and attention to devote to your cause.
 They will typically be more responsive, less overwhelmed, and generally, be able to digest the full details of your situation in a way that public defenders simply don’t have time to do.

 In addition, they can also dig deeper into your case by using expert witnesses, private research labs, and third-party investigators.
 By leveraging all these resources, a private attorney does not have to rely solely on the evidence gathered by law enforcement and the prosecution, which can sometimes make the difference between going to jail and walking free.